 – TOM, UK

 This amygdala hyperactivity creates the constant sense of danger, the racing heart before presentations, the panic in crowded spaces, and the fear that something terrible is about to happen.
-It’s not that you’re choosing to feel anxious—your fear center is genuinely overactivated.
+It’s not that you’re choosing to feel anxious—your fear centre is genuinely overactivated.

 Your vagus nerve has direct connections to the amygdala and sends calming signals that reduce its reactivity.
 Vagal stimulation helps quiet this overactive fear response, making your brain less likely to trigger false alarms.

-- Decreases threat perception and fear conditioning by strengthening the communication between your rational brain (prefrontal cortex) and emotional brain (amygdala)
+- Decreases threat perception and fear conditioning by strengthening the communication between your rational brain (prefrontal cortex) and emotional brain (amygdala).

 “Because … of my workplace, because of really high stress … I got severe reflux.
 The constant push to deliver more work destroyed my organism.
 Each time I was putting the device I could release tension from my nervous system.”